171 Cm To Feet And Inches

 Pay Attention to Units

 Another common source of error in conversions is neglecting to include or track the units of measurement.
 Always include the units in your calculations and make sure they cancel out correctly.
-For example, when converting centimeters to inches, write out the equation as:
+As an example, when converting centimeters to inches, write out the equation as:

 Measurement in inches = Measurement in centimeters ÷ 2.54 cm/inch

 Notice how the "cm" units cancel out, leaving you with the result in inches.
-Paying attention to units can help you catch errors and ensure that your calculations are correct.
+Paying attention to units can help you catch errors and confirm that your calculations are correct.

 Understand Significant Figures